shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - if we use the same database across different services, it results in "tight coupling" - recall that one of the principles of microservices was loose coupling
 - e.g. if the schema changes due to one microservice, this change needs to be propagated to other microservices that use the same database as well
-- if we use a database per microservice, each microservice owns its data and does not expose it to any other service
 - the database of another microservice cannot be accessed directly - they have to go through the api of the owning microservice
 - advantage - we can chose the database optimized for the workload of the microservice
 - downsides -